angeljayakumar/online-retail-analysis/README.md

 ## Future Work

 - Customer segmentation analysis postponed due to time constraints.
+- Implement interactive visualization for identifying high-value, low-frequency customers using Plotly or another suitable tool to enhance insight into customer segments.

 - (Additional enhancements to be added here for future delivery.)